What is an endometrial biopsy?

-Biopsy results may show cell changes linked to hormone levels, or abnormal tissues,
+Biopsy results may show cell changes linked to hormone levels.
+It may also show abnormal

-such as fibroids or polyps.
+tissues such as fibroids or polyps.
 These can lead to abnormal bleeding.
-Your provider can
+Your provider

-also use endometrial biopsy to check for uterine infections, such as endometritis.
+can also check for uterine infections such as endometritis.

 Your healthcare provider may have other reasons to do an endometrial biopsy.